VMironiuk/scripts/README.md

 # Collection of some useful bash scripts.

 ### Presently the list of scripts contains:
-* script for compiling and installing fresh ffmpeg (for deb-based distributions now);
+* ffmpeg-install: script for compiling and installing fresh ffmpeg (for deb-based distributions now);

 ### Where to place scripts and how to set up environment?
 1. Create a folder using ```mkdir $HOME/bin```;